bakie/docs/programming_languages/javascript/09_Advanced_DOM_and_Events/README.md

   * it will pass through every single parent element of the target element

 ## Event Delegation
-* When there are a lot of elements handled in the same way, then instead of assigning a handler to each of them, we put a single handler on their common parent.
+* When there are a lot of elements handled in the same way, then instead of assigning a handler to each of them, we put a single handler on their common parent
 * This way there is only one function instead of a function for each child element

 ## Passing Arguments to Event Handlers